kiran-kadam911/frontend-automation/README.md

 Now that installation is completed.
 Open "gulpfile.js".
 Do the necessity changes like changes folder path, arrangement of task as per the need.

-List of tasks added into gulp.js are
+List of tasks added into gulpfile.js are:
 - gulp : http://gulpjs.com/
 - gulp-sass : https://www.npmjs.com/package/gulp-sass
 - gulp-sourcemaps : https://www.npmjs.com/package/gulp-sourcemaps